-Registration at international office is necessary in order to receive a student ID card, access to courses and other documents.
+Registration at the International Office is necessary in order to receive a student ID card, access to courses and other documents.

-Non European Union Citizens staying in dormitories or private accommodation have to register at the local authorities of a commune council (Gmina Office/Urząd Gminy) appropriate to the place of residence in Warsaw.
-Registration is necessary for students who are planning to stay longer than 3 months.
+Non-European Union Students staying in dormitories or private accommodation have to register at the local authorities of the commune council (Gmina Office/Urząd Gminy) appropriate to the place of residence in Warsaw.
+Registration is necessary for students planning to stay longer than 3 months.

-Address of Local council for Ursynów district ( where dormitories are situated) is:
+Address of the Local council for Ursynów district (where dormitories are situated) is: